vierstralab/hotspot3/README.md

 - `--fdrs_parquet FDRS_PARQUET` - Path to pre-calculated fdrs.
 (Experimental) Can be used with multiple_samples_fdr.py to correct across samples.

 ## Optional arguments
 - `--cpus CPUS` - Number of CPUs to use.
-High thread count increases memory usage.
-No benefit from using more threads than chromosomes.
+A high thread count increases memory usage — no benefit from using more CPUs than the number of chromosomes.

 - `--reference REFERENCE` - Path to reference FASTA (required for CRAMs missing sequence dictionary).
 - `--mappable_bases MAPPABLE_BASES` - Tabix-indexed BED file listing mappable positions.